Beta Testing

 - Your Home Assistant version.

-- Whether you are using a beta release or F1TV Auth.
+- Whether you are using a beta release.

 - A clear description of the problem.